giovanniboscu/continuous-section-field/docs/model/geometric_material_decomposition.md

 You define the section as a set of polygons at two end stations.
 CSF interpolates the vertices linearly between them, producing a smooth tapered geometry at any $z$.

- Each polygon gets its own weight law $w_i(z)$ for axial and bending properties, and an independent shear weight law $\kappa_i(z)$ for shear properties - either an analytical expression (polynomial, exponential) or a lookup table of discrete values.
+ Each pairs of corrisponding polygons get its own weight law $w_i(z)$ for axial and bending properties, and an independent shear weight law $\kappa_i(z)$ for shear properties - either an analytical expression (polynomial, exponential) or a lookup table of discrete values.

 ---